-Dr Kwadwo Owusu Akuffo is a Senior Lecturer at the Department of Optometry and Visual Science, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana, where he contributes to training the next generation of optometrists and vision scientists.
+Dr Kwadwo Owusu Akuffo is a Senior Lecturer and Former Head of Department, Optometry and Visual Science, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana, where he contributes to training the next generation of optometrists and vision scientists.
 He completed his Doctor of Philosophy (PhD) degree in 2017 at the Nutrition Research Centre Ireland, Waterford Institute of Technology, Waterford, Ireland; investigating the impact of macular carotenoid and co-antioxidant supplementation on visual function in patients with early age-related macular degeneration.
 His PhD work was supported by the European Research Council Grant 281096.

 Dr Akuffo studied Doctor of Optometry (OD) at KNUST, graduating in 2011.
 During his studies at KNUST, he was on the Faculty of Biosciences Dean’s Honours List on three consecutive occasions for outstanding academic performance.